libvips/libvips/doc/libvips-histogram.md

 Histograms and look-up tables are 1xn or nx1 images, where n is less than 256 or less than 65536, corresponding to 8- and 16-bit unsigned int images.
-They are tagged with a [enum@Interpretation] of [enum@Vips.Interpretation.histogram] and usually displayed by user-interfaces such as nip2 as plots rather than images.
+They are tagged with a [enum@Interpretation] of [enum@Vips.Interpretation.HISTOGRAM] and usually displayed by user-interfaces such as nip2 as plots rather than images.

 These functions can be broadly grouped as things to find or build